 Give it back

-There is no rule that says you have to keep all of the student loan disbursement you receive.
-You may decide not to use all of your loan disbursement, and in fact, you can return part of your loan interest-free within the first 120 days.
+There is no rule that says you have to keep all the student loan money you receive.
+In fact, you can return part of your loan interest-free within the first 120 days.

-If that 120-day window has closed, you can still pay a portion of your loan back.
+If that 120-day window has closed, you still can pay a portion of your loan back.
 Take whatever you have left and make a student loan payment while still in school.
-You’ll put a dent in the debt and free yourself from the interest you would otherwise be paying on that amount when you graduate.
+You’ll put a dent in the debt and free yourself from the interest you’d otherwise pay on that amount when you graduate.

 Interested in refinancing student loans?Here are the top 6 lenders of 2018!